Consumers have spoken and their message is clear: They want ad personalization.

 What is ad personalization?

-Ad personalization is the process of customizing an ad’s context, content, format, and targeting to a specific user, demographic, or audience segment.
-Basically, publishers gather customer data to learn about people’s interests, behaviors, and traits, and then they use that data to make their ads as relevant as possible.
+Ad personalization is the process of customizing ad settings — like context, content, format, and targeting — to a specific user, demographic, or audience segment.
+Basically, publishers gather customer data to learn about people’s interests, historical behavioral patterns, and traits.
+They can then use that browsing data and advanced demographic information to create ads that are as relevant as possible.

-Look, it’s 2020.
-We can all agree that ad personalization isn’t just slapping a first name on an email and sending it to millions of people.
+Look, it’s 2022.
+We can all agree that ad personalization isn’t just slapping a name on an email and sending it to millions of people.
 It’s not merely about “Hey, [YourName], check out this deal!”
-That just won’t cut it anymore.
+That kind of “personalized content” just won’t cut it in this day and age.
 With all of the data and touchpoints we have to access, ad personalization has to be about multichannel messaging — reaching the right person on the right channel at the right time with the right content.

 A sports brand, for example, could launch an ad to reach all web users.
 Or they could personalize it to specifically reach middle-aged football fans in North America who consume sports-related content on tablet devices over the weekend.
 This way, the brand can engage only the most relevant users and drive more value from their ad dollars.